 Dana Center Role

 Jeremy has spent his career working in education systems to support students’ access and success in achieving their academic and career goals.
 At the Center, he conducts research, provides policy analysis, and develops resources for institutional leaders and state decision makers to improve student success in postsecondary mathematics.
-Jeremy supports scaling the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges, by fostering a coordinated institutional and state policy environment that ensures the transfer and applicability of mathematics requirements for programs of study.
+Jeremy supports scaling the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges, by fostering a coordinated institutional and state policy environment that ensures the transfer and applicability of mathematics requirements for programs of study.

 Before Joining the Dana Center